 The pistol squat is one of my favorite bodyweight exercises.
-Pistols are challenging on many levels, requiring core strength, leg strength and flexibility.
-I often get asked about this exercise, so I decided a formal tutorial was in order.
+Pistols are challenging on many levels, requiring core strength, leg strength, balance and flexibility.
 Once you’ve gotten comfortable with two-legged squats, you’re ready to learn the pistol.
 I like to break it down into three phases.

 Pistol Squat – Phase One

 Begin by sitting on a bench with one foot flat on the ground and the other extended out in front of you.
 Reach your arms forward and simultaneously press your foot into the ground while tightening your abs.
 Don’t let your heel come off the ground.
 If you’re strong enough, you should be able to lift yourself off the bench.
 Once you get to a standing position, try to lower yourself slowly and repeat.
 You will likely lose control during the lowering phase and wind up plopping down onto the bench at the bottom.
 That’s fine for now.
 In time your control will improve to the point where you no longer need to sit on the bench.

 Stand on a bench with one foot hanging off the edge, then squat down so that the opposite leg drops below the level of the bench.
 You’ll be aiming for a larger range of motion than you did during Phase One, so make sure you lower all the way to the bottom.
 Sit back from your hips, reach your arms in front and lean forward from your waist in order to maintain your balance.